 There are a few key tricks to this one.
 Here are the important steps:

-There’s nothing quite like a poorly performing website to chase users away.
+As our SEO experts advise, there’s nothing quite like a poorly performing website to chase users away.
 Keep these things in mind to ensure your site is easy and enjoyable to user.

 Site speed is a big one because it directly affects user experience.
 The slower the page, the more likely users will exit and move to your competitor’s site.

 Google’s PageSpeed Insights is a great tool for gaining insights into potential issues that could be slowing your site down.
 It also provides recommendations on how to address these issues.
 Because no one likes getting a problem without a solution.